ronaldoussoren/altgraph/doc/objectgraph.rst

-:mod:`altgraph.ObjectGraph` --- Graphs of objecs with an identifier
+:mod:`altgraph.ObjectGraph` --- Graphs of objects with an identifier
 ===================================================================

 .. module:: altgraph.ObjectGraph